Cuba's price-performance hit: Tasting the Quintero Brevas

 Hello Vasilij,

 The Habanos festival sounds amazing.
 I wish I could go.
 Maybe next year.
-I just came back from vacation to Cuba.
+I just came back from holiday to Cuba.
 I bought the Quintero cigars in Santa Clara.
 I will let you know how they are in a few months.
 Enjoy the festival and your stay in Havana.
 Thanks again.

 The population in Cuba is currently suffering enormous privations.
 If you would like to visit the Habanos Festival, I would recommend that you do so as soon as possible, i.e. next year.
 To register, it is best to contact your importer in your country.
-Depending on how they are organized, they will either make the booking for you or be able to tell you where you can register.
+Depending on how they are organised, they will either make the booking for you or be able to tell you where you can register.
 It is very expensive.
 If you only book the three evening events, it will cost you over EUR 3,000.
 If you book additional activities, it will cost even more, of course.

 We are back in Europe.
 It was indeed impressive.
 The documentary with English subtitles will be released in April / May.
 It's best to subscribe to the newsletter to find out the date of the LIVE premiere on YouTube. https://www.zigarren.zone/de/insider/